cloudgateinfra/circleci-automated-testing/README.md

 # circleci

-here you can use circleci to automate testing integrated with github automatically code will not pass if code does not equal result of python test
+automated testing integrated with github automatically code will not pass if code does not pass python test checks